harilvfs/dwm/README.md

 cat ~/.local/share/xorg/Xorg.0.log | grep "(EE)"
 ```

-*or if you want auto start dwm then:*
+*or if you want auto start dwm on tty then:*

 ### Auto-Start `dwm` on Login [ optional ]